From 1 John 1-5

 ‘Practices’.
 The Gk. ποιέω is transliterated poieō.
 The term denotes a customary, habitual and ongoing activity.
 Constant development.
 Compare with Jn 8.34 where John is speaking about a practice of sin, not a one off act.

 Whoever practices righteousness has been born of God.

 The regular practice of righteousness does not mean sinless perfection.
 As I will discuss below there are different degrees of practice.

 ‘Born of him’.
-To be born of God, born again is to enter into a completely new mode of existence.
-The new life John describes is marked by righteous (lawful and good) living.
+The Gk. γεγέννηται is transliterated gegennētai.
+To be ‘born of God’ or ‘born again’ is to enter into a completely new mode of existence, it does not refer to adoption.
+The new spiritual life John describes is marked by righteous (lawful and good) living.
 John is ‘sure’ all God’s children will be like this.

 3 See what kind of love the Father has given to us, that we should be called children of God; and so we are.
 The reason why the world does not know us is that it did not know him.

 2 Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is.
 3 And everyone who thus hopes in him purifies himself as he is pure.
 (1 Jn 3.1-3)